zemnly/ml-attrition-analysis/README.md

-This is a repository for archiving all the data science related projects I take up over time.
+This is a repository for archiving all the data science related personal projects I take up over time.